Inverse Design in Nanophotonics via Representation Learning: Class B: Representation-Learning for the design space (Input-Side Representation Learning)

-Additionally, input-side learning can facilitate knowledge discovery.
-The latent variables in a trained generative model can sometimes reveal latent design degrees of freedom~\cite{pestourie2025fast} or correlate with specific physical properties or performance metrics, offering insights into underlying design principles that are not initially obvious.
+Furthermore, input-side learning can be an enabler of knowledge discovery.
+While the latent variables in a trained generative model are not always directly interpretable, techniques from the broader ML community offer pathways to enhance their physical meaning.
+Disentanglement methods, for instance, aim to learn representations where each latent dimension corresponds to a single factor of variation in the data~\cite{higgins2017beta,chen2018isolating}.
+Frameworks like the $\beta$-TCVAE (Total Correlation VAE) explicitly penalize correlation between latent variables to encourage such factorial representations~\cite{chen2018isolating}.
+Applying these techniques to nanophotonic design could yield latent spaces where specific variables control distinct physical features (e.g., resonance location, feature size).
+This transforms the generative model from a \emph{black box} into an intuitive design tool, as has been demonstrated in related fields like materials discovery~\cite{iten2020discovering}, and substantiates its potential for knowledge discovery.

 Despite these strengths, input-side methods face hurdles.
 The first hurdle is the acquisition and creation of a sufficiently large, diverse, and high-quality training set of device designs and their associated performance metrics.
 Naive random sampling of the vast design space often results in a training dataset dominated by poor-performing structures.
 This leads to inefficient use of computational resources.
 This chicken-and-egg problem—whereby learning a good representation of high-performing designs ideally requires a dataset of such designs, which are often the very objects of the search—is a fundamental issue.
 To address this data scarcity, recent work uses hybrid data-generation schemes for training data generation.
 For instance, initial datasets might be seeded with designs found via early-stopped TO~\cite{marzban2025hilab} or through exploration with low-fidelity surrogate models~\cite{kim2024multi,mal2025maps}, thereby focusing the representation learning process on more promising regions of the design space.
 This highlights an inherent interconnectedness and potential for synergy between different classes of inverse design methods.
 Further challenges include the representational capacity and potential biases introduced by the chosen model architecture (VAE, GAN, etc.).
-The learned manifold might not encompass all possible optimal designs, or it might be biased towards features prevalent in the training data.
-Finally, while some latent dimensions may correlate with interpretable physical features, achieving a full and intuitive understanding of all learned latent variables and their relationships is not guaranteed.